radicallyopensecurity/Nonprofit-Ventures/potential-partners.md

 # Potential Partners

-* I think that we can get a lot of initial traction for this.

-* Public call for support for commercial companies
-* Can they help to create/support an FFI incubator?
-* WHO WANTS TO HELP???

-* Who might be able to help: RevNext?
-Astrid?
-Nijenrode?
-ACE Venture Lab?
-Companies?
+We are looking for help to start a Nonprofit Company Incubator!

+## What Kinds Of Partners Do We Need?

+* Anyone with skills and enthusiasm who can lend us a helping hand
+* Commercial companies (who want to purchase services from nonprofit vendors)
+* Aspiring social entrepreneurs who want to join our 1st "Startup Bootcamp"
-* We need to find partners of all kinds
+* We need partners of all kinds!   :-)

-* What's in it for you?
-* Build the suppliers that you want to hire in
+## Ideas About Who To Approach

+* Companies (RevNext?)
+* Incubators (ACE Venture Lab?)
+* Universities (Nijenrode?)
-* Good PR?
+* Individuals (Astrid?)